-Disadvantages of using an introductory agency
+Disadvantages of an introductory agency

 Going through an introductory agency may be cheaper and give you more control over how care is delivered for you or a loved one, but there are also some disadvantages.

-- These agencies are not registered with a healthcare regulatory body, such as the Care Quality Commission (CQC) in England.
+- These agencies are not registered with a regulatory body, such as the Care Quality Commission (CQC) in England.
 This means that the carers you’re introduced to are not required to meet certain standards or be regularly inspected, unlike those registered with a fully managed care agency.
 One exception is introductory agencies who offer live-in nursing, which does fall under the CQC’s remit.

 - If the carer decides to leave suddenly, you may be responsible for finding a replacement.
 Although some introductory agencies will help with this task.

-What are care service brokers?
+What is a care service broker?

 Sorting out home care can be overwhelming and feel like a bit of a minefield if you’re just starting to look into the different options.
 But you can pay someone to help you find and arrange your own care services.